bem/bem-components/common.blocks/radio-group/radio-group.en.md

 }
 ```

-* A separate radio switch of the group:
+* The separate radio switch of the group:

 ```js
 {